 And last but not least, here’s a nice article on the meanings of colors, and where to use them in everyday life (it may give you some ideas for how to use colors on your website).

 This post was originally published in August, 2014.
-It’s been updated with additional information.
+It’s been updated with additional information on September 16, 2019.